OzGhost/note/README.md

 * Exception based: Detect failure based on exception which thrown on client invoke
 * Low risk: The number of un-direct-supported feature will be used will be low
 * Error ID matching: Request, Response and Error log will have the same error code
+* Dynamic error detect: Conditionally detect an error for each invocation